Pterolonche inspersa: Distribution

 Pterolonche inspersa is found in Portugal, Spain, France, Italy, Sardinia, Sicily, the Czech Republic, Slovakia, Hungary, Bulgaria, Greece, Crete, Turkey, Egypt and Morocco.
 It has been found throughout most of Spain and Portugal.
 Introduced populations have been recorded as established in Idaho (United States) and British Columbia (Canada).

 Ecology

 In Spain there are usually two generations per year.
 There is one generation per year in introduced populations in the northwestern United States.
 Adults, the imagoes, have a lifespan of only 15 to 20 days.
 In the US the imagoes emerge from their cocoons in June to early September.
 One or a small group of eggs are laid on the lower surface of the base leaves of the rosette of the host plant.

 The larvae feed on Centaurea species, including C. diffusa and C. maculosa.
-They tunnel into the root crown of their host plant and feed on the root tissue.
-As they reach the root cortex, they spin a silken tube and feed from within the tube.
-Mature larvae overwinter in the roots.
-In spring, a silken tube is made above the soil surface in which pupation takes place.
 The silken tube studded plants can be recognized as infested in the spring.
 The roots become spongy and plant rosettes are easily pulled from the ground.

 P. inspersa larvae are known to eat the larvae of the bronze knapweed root beetle, Sphenoptera jugoslavica.